skippedaga/alpine-openjdk-ffmpeg/README.md

-# THe image allows to work with Java and ffmpeg
+# The image allows to work with Java and ffmpeg